seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## **Calibration**

-I developed a calibration fixture and method to find the axis of rotation of the scanning table.
+I developed a calibration fixture and method to find the center point and axis of rotation of the scanning table.
 This allows me to align each scanned pointcloud to the first scan and construct a full image.

 <details>
     <summary>warning: lots of math</summary>